flatpak/flatpak-docs/README.rst

 Translations
 ------------

-Translations are handled on [Zanata](https://translate.zanata.org/project/view/flatpak-docs).
+Translations are handled on `Zanata <https://translate.zanata.org/project/view/flatpak-docs>`_.

 You can open an issue requesting a new language added.